-- 1. "Automatically use the checkpoint from the previous run": this option will use the incremental information from the previous run.
-In this run, a user can just keep running their design, making small changes without having to manage this flow.
-When using this option, the first run will always be full synthesis. - 2.
-"Specify design checkpoint": this option allows the user to specify information from a specific checkpoint where the Write Incremental Synthesis feature was turned on. - 3.
-"Disable incremental compile": this option tells the tool to not use any incremental information if it was generated before.
-The full design will be synthesized.
+- Automatically use the checkpoint from the previous run: This option uses the incremental information from the previous run.
+In this run, you can just keep running their design, making small changes without having to manage this flow.
+When using this option, the first run will always be full synthesis. - Specify design checkpoint: This option allows you to specify information from a specific checkpoint where the Write Incremental Synthesis feature was turned on. - Disable incremental compile: This option tells the tool to not use any incremental information if it was generated before.
+The full design is synthesized.